Where the Ruins Meet the Sea

 - Stop by Olympos en route and see the flames of Chimera

 - Press on to the ruins of ancient Lycian city of Phaselis

 - The trip ends today after breakfast

 What to Know

-Local tour guide, all transportation, accommodation and sightseeing and entrances fees as indicated.
+Local tour guide, all transportation, accommodation and meals as indicated.
+Entrance fees for Ephesus only.